-This list can be continued and extended as new technologies are emerging all the time, penetrating deeper into the complex processes and simplifying them.
+This list can be continued and extended as new technologies are emerging all the time, penetrating deeper into complex processes and simplifying them.

 Procurement, or obtaining materials, goods, and services you need to run your business, is the very first element of a supply chain.

 The procurement cycle involves multiple steps — analyzing and selecting vendors, negotiating terms, ordering, and invoicing, to name a few.
-The significant part of these procedures can be delegated to procurement management software.
+A significant part of these procedures can be delegated to procurement management software.
 This will speed up the workflow, enhance transparency, save time, and, finally, reduce costs, which is a key priority for 78 percent of procurement leaders.

 The core functionality of procurement software covers the following areas.

 E-sourcing.
 Before buying materials or goods to run your business, it’s vital to collect, check, and compare information about different vendors to choose the best one.
 E-sourcing automates several steps of the traditional sourcing routine.

 Preliminary data collection.
 The system sends a standard electronic prepurchase questionnaire (PPQ) and a request for quotation (RFQ) to each potential vendor.
 After filling in the forms, vendors upload their answers into software, giving procurement managers instant access to all the information.